didiersmith/steve/chapters/man-of-destiny.md

 ## 0. Man of Destiny

+/* TODO: Boss?
+Reflect on saving the republic? */

 One hundred days alone in the basement.
 Sullivan didn't know how he knew that fact, but he did.
 The voice had told him.

 The harsh fluorescent lights were on a timed cycle, but it wasn't twenty four hours.
 He was sure of it.
 They had cycled eighty-five times, but each light cycle dragged on longer than it should.
 He was perpetually jet-lagged.